GemTalk/JadeiteForPharo/README.md

 # Disclaimer!!!
 Jadeite for Pharo is still in active development
-* No official support provided
+* No official support provided.
-* Any code imported (such as a user's project) must be "rowanized" first
+* Any code imported (such as a user's project) must be "rowanized".
+Filein and Fileout have limited support; see the Jadeite help for details.
-* Only SystemUser is supported currently
+* Only SystemUser is supported currently.
-* Jadeite for Pharo is not traits aware
+* Jadeite for Pharo is not traits aware.

 # JadeiteForPharo
-IDE for GemStone Smalltalk application development in Pharo.
+IDE for GemStone Smalltalk application development in Pharo

-Jadeite for Pharo (and these instructions) should be considered pre-alpha quality at the current time.
+The current Jadeite for Pharo is a first alpha release with known issues.

 ## Setup the GemStone server